A Primer on Zadoff Chu Sequences: Definition and Key Properties

 \textbf{Property 1: Constant Amplitude.} Obviously, from \eqref{eq:defn} since they are unit amplitude complex numbers, all values of $s_q[n]$ have a constant amplitude of 1 and only the phase changes from sample to sample.
 This is desirable for several implementation reasons, for example the peak to average power ratio of the sequence is also 1, and also limits the PAPR of the eventual continuous time signal as well.
 Since the amplitude need not be computed, only the phase needs to be stored.

-\textbf{Property 2: Zero Cyclic Autocorrelation.} The cyclic autocorrelation of a ZC sequence is optimal, in that it is zero for all nonzero shifts of the sequence..
+\textbf{Property 2: Zero Cyclic Autocorrelation.} The cyclic autocorrelation of a ZC sequence is optimal, in that it is zero for all nonzero shifts of the sequence.
 Namely, the unnormalized cyclic autocorrelation function of $s_q[n]$ is $\Nzc \delta[\tau]$, where $\tau \in \mathbb{Z}$ is the cyclic shift.
 The normalized cyclic autocorrelation function of $s_q[n]$ is $ \delta[\tau]$.
+Again, we caution that in continuous time, with a partial shift (less than a sample time) of the sequence, this property does not hold.

 These first two properties are sometimes combined to be called Constant Amplitude Zero Autocorrelation (CAZAC).
 ZC sequences thus are \emph{CAZAC sequences}.

 \textbf{Property 3: Fixed Cyclic Cross-Correlation.} For any two distinct ZC sequences of the same length -- i.e. the same value of $\Nzc$ but one having root index $q=q_1$ while the other with root index $q_2 \neq q_1$ -- the normalized cyclic cross correlation is exactly $1/\sqrt{\Nzc}$.
 This assumes that $\Nzc$ is prime, or more generally that $|q_1 - q_2|$ is relatively prime to $\Nzc$, i.e. the only positive integer evenly dividing $\Nzc$ and $|q_1 - q_2|$ is 1.
 The unnormalized cyclic cross correlation is$\sqrt{\Nzc}$.
 This is in fact the optimal cross correlation for any two sequences with the optimal autocorrelation defined above.
 So it is somewhat remarkable that ZC sequences, provided $\Nzc$ is a prime number, can furnish $\Nzc-1$ of such sequences.
 Note that if $\Nzc$ is not a prime number, the $|q_1 - q_2|$ constraint reduces the number of ``good'' sequences, which is why prime numbers are generally preferred.